The center of the BMW algebras and an Okounkov-Vershik like approach: The center of the generic Birman-Murakami-Wenzl algebras

-In this section we connect the affine BMW algebras with the concrete ones.
+In this section, we determine the center of $B_n(q,t)$, for $q,t\in \C$ generic.
+We first connect the affine BMW algebras with the concrete ones.
 In particular, we define the natural surjection from $aB_n(q,t)$ to $B_n(q,t)$ and explain how this map gives us a large family of central elements in $B_n(q,t)$.
-Remember the definition of $aB_n(q,t)$ from \cref{afbmwdef}.
-The following lemma is easily deduced from the definition of $aB_n(q,t)$ and $B_n(q,t)$. \begin{lem} There is a natural surjective $\C$-algebra morphism
+Recall the definition of $aB_n(q,t)$ from \cref{afbmwdef}.
+The following lemma is easily deduced from the definitions of $aB_n(q,t)$ and $B_n(q,t)$. \begin{lem} There is a natural surjective $\C$-algebra morphism

 given by mapping $s_i$ to the generator with the same name in $B_n(q,t)$, the affine generator $x$ maps to $1$ and for $l\in\Z$, the scalars $z_0^{(l)}$ map to $t^l(\frac{t-t^{-1}}{q-q^{-1}}+1)$.
 The kernel of this map is equal to $(x-1)$, the ideal of $aB_n(q,t)$ generated by the element $x-1$.
 Further, this restricts to an algebra morphism between the centers